Emperor Meiji: Reign

-Unrest and accession
+Unrest and Accession

 By the early 1860s, the shogunate was under several threats.
 Representatives of foreign powers sought to increase their influence in Japan.
 Many daimyōs were increasingly dissatisfied with bakufu handling foreign affairs.
 Large numbers of young samurai, known as shishi or "men of high purpose", began to meet and speak against the shogunate.
-The shishi revered Emperor Kōmei and favoured direct violent action to cure societal ills.
-While they initially desired the death or expulsion of all foreigners, the shishi would later begin to advocate the modernisation of the country.
+The shishi revered Emperor Kōmei and favored direct violent action to cure societal ills.
+While they initially desired the death or expulsion of all foreigners, the shishi would later begin to advocate the modernization of the country.
 The bakufu enacted several measures to appease the various groups in an effort to drive a wedge between the shishi and daimyōs.

-Kyoto was a major centre for the shishi and the shishi had influence over the Emperor Kōmei.
+Kyoto was a major center for the shishi and the shishi had influence over the Emperor Kōmei.
 In 1863, the shishi persuaded him to issue an "Order to expel barbarians".
 The Order placed the shogunate in a difficult position since they had no intention of enforcing the order because they did not have the power to carry it out.
 Several attacks were made on foreigners or their ships, and foreign forces retaliated.
 Bakufu forces were able to drive most of the shishi out of Kyoto, and an attempt by them to return in 1864 was driven back.
 Nevertheless, unrest continued throughout Japan.

 The prince's awareness of the political turmoil is uncertain.
 During this time, he studied waka poetry, first with his father, then with the court poets.
 In 1866, a new shōgun, Tokugawa Yoshinobu, took office as the prince continued his classical education.
 Tokugawa Yoshinobu was a reformer who desired to transform Japan into a Western-style state.
 Yoshinobu was the final shōgun and met with resistance from among the bakufu, even as unrest and military actions continued.
 In mid-1866, a bakufu army set forth to punish rebels in southern Japan.
 The army was defeated.